UW-SEL/SETT/README.md

 TODO: Add information about each type of component and what requirements its class has.

 Component models can optionally define a `report` method that is called when generating an engine report.
 If this method is not defined, a generic report is written for that component.

+## Acknowledgments

+Initial work on this project was carried out through funding provided by the Army Research Lab through contract W911NF2020215.